marcelomata/finch/README.md

 ---
 #### Why This Project?

-* Good TensorFlow practice using high-level interfaces: Layers, Datasets, Estimators
+* TF practice based on high-level interfaces: Layers, Datasets, Estimators

-* Lots of clean Jupyter Notebooks to view and play with
+* Lots of clean Notebooks to view and play with

 ---
 #### Contents